Learning to Generate Grounded Visual Captions without Localization Supervision: Experiments

 \textbf{Grounding evaluation metrics.} Following the grounding evaluation from GVD~\cite{Zhou2019GroundedVD}, we measure the attention accuracy on generated sentences, denoted by F1\textsubscript{all} and F1\textsubscript{loc}.
 In F1\textsubscript{all}, a region prediction is considered correct if the object word\footnote{The object words are words in the sentences that are annotated with corresponding image regions.} is correctly predicted and also correctly localized.
-We also compute F1\textsubscript{loc}, which only considers correctly-predicted object words.
-Please see illustration of the grounding metrics in \if\withappendix1 Appendix~\ref{appendix:grounding}. \else Appendix. \fi
+We also compute F1\textsubscript{loc}, which only considers correctly-predicted object words. \if\withappendix1 Please see illustration of the grounding metrics in Appendix~\ref{appendix:grounding}. \else Please see illustration of the grounding metrics in Appendix. \fi

 In the original formulation, the precision and recall for the two F1 metrics are computed \textbf{for each object class}, and it is set to zero if an object class has never been predicted.
 The scores are computed for each object class and averaged over the total number of classes.
 Such metrics are extremely stringent as captioning models are generally biased toward certain words in the vocabulary, given the long-tailed distribution of words.
-In fact, both the baseline and proposed method generate about 45\% of the annotated object words within the val set in Flickr30k Entities.
+In fact, both the baseline and proposed method only generate about 45\% of the annotated object words within the val set in Flickr30k Entities.
 The grounding accuracy of the other 55\% of the classes are therefore zero, making the averaged grounding accuracy seemingly low.

 \textbf{Measuring grounding per generated sentence.} Instead of evaluating grounding on each object class (which might be less intuitive), we include a new grounding evaluation metric \textit{per sentence} to directly reflect the grounding measurement of each generated sentence.
 The metrics are computed against a pool of object words and their ground-truth bounding boxes (GT bbox) collected across five GT captions on Flickr30k Entities (and one GT caption on ActivityNet-Entities).
 We use the same Prec\textsubscript{all}, Rec\textsubscript{all}, Prec\textsubscript{loc}, and Rec\textsubscript{loc} as defined previously, but their scores are averaged on each of the generated sentence.
 As a result, the F1\textsubscript{loc\underline{ }per\underline{ }sent} measures the F1 score only on the generated words.
 The model will not be punished if some object words are not generated, but it also needs to maintain diversity to achieve high captioning performance.